jmetzger/training-mariadb-komplettkurs/_README.md

 ```

-### One time event but preserved (so runs once every minute)
+### One time event but preserved (runs 1 minute later, after created = interval)

 ```
-To keep the event after it is expired, you use the  ON COMPLETION PRESERVE clause.
+-- To keep the event after it is expired, you use the  ON COMPLETION PRESERVE clause.

 CREATE EVENT test_event_02
 ON SCHEDULE AT CURRENT_TIMESTAMP + INTERVAL 1 MINUTE